AlexSafatli/AlexSafatli.github.io/projects.md

 ## Web-Based Services

-My employment at [Amazon](http://amazon.com) and [watzan, LLC](http://watzan.com) had provided me the opportunity to work on relatively high-demand web applications in areas of e-commerce, retail, health, and media entertainment.
+My employment at [Amazon](http://amazon.com) and [watzan](http://watzan.com)
+had provided me the opportunity to work on relatively real-time, high-demand web applications in areas of e-commerce, retail, health, and media entertainment.

 ## Hobby Projects